 If you prefer to download Unity via a BitTorrent client, you can download get a torrent link from the Unity download archive page.
 Not all versions have a torrent download.
 If a version is available to download as a torrent, the option is presented as Torrent download (Win+Mac) in the Downloads dropdown menu.

-You can install as many versions of Unity as you like on the same computer.
+You can install multiple versions of Unity on the same computer.

 On a Mac, the installer creates a folder called Unity, and overwrites any existing folder with this name.
-If you want more than one version of Unity on your Mac, rename the existing Unity folder before installing another version.
+To install more than one version of Unity on your Mac, rename the existing Unity folder before installing another version.

 We strongly recommend that if you rename a Unity folder, you name the new folder logically (for example, add the version number to the end of the name).
-Note that any existing shortcuts, aliases and links to the offline docs may no longer point to the old version of Unity.
+Any existing shortcuts, aliases and links to the offline docs might no longer point to the old version of Unity.
 This can be particularly confusing with the offline docs; if you suddenly find that browser bookmarks to the offline docs no longer work, then check that they have the right folder name in the URL.